pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 This is _sort of_ automatic.
 We can make it more automatic though!

 You'll need to have `entr` installed.
-On Ubuntu you can do this with:
+On Ubuntu, you can do this with:

 ```
 sudo apt install entr
 ```

-Now, in a seperate terminal we can watch for any changes to the plugin file and run the restart script whenever a file changes.
+Now, in a separate terminal, we can watch for any changes to the plugin file and run the restart script whenever a file changes.

 Open a new terminal, `cd` into your working directory and run: